kraljic1/webshop/README.md

 # Luxury Textile Webshop

 A modern e-commerce webshop built with Next.js Commerce, React, and Supabase, inspired by luxury textile brands like Joshua Ellis.
 The site features product categories (Scarves, Stoles, Homeware, Classic Collection), an "Our Story" page, and a secure checkout system powered by Stripe.
-This project is optimized for development with Cursor and can be hosted on Netlify or Vercel.
+This project can be hosted on Netlify or Vercel.

 ## Table of Contents